About - ETF Model Portfolios

 Our models are in a walk-forward mode.
 This means that, on an ongoing basis, the Upbias Strategist downloads the market data, calculates the ideal allocations and, when the algorithm dictates, simulates the model portfolio adjustments (including transaction costs) - like someone would manage an actual portfolio.

-Step 2 - Subscribe to the Upbias Strategist (Premium Subscription)
+Step 2 - Subscribe to the Upbias Strategist (ETF Models Subscription)

 For a small monthly subscription fee, you get online access to the dynamic model portfolios' exact composition in addition to the Upbias Strategist's online publications (monthly report and weekly updates).